fooltowise/NeroNotes/Nero's Notes/How to compute Return on Incremental Capital.md

 There are other factors that can create higher earnings (pricing power is one big example), but this simple formula is helpful to keep in mind as a rough measure of a firm’s compounding ability.

-So if Walmart can retain 25% of its capital and reinvest that capital at a 10% return, we’d expect the value of the company to grow at a rate of around 2.5% per year (10% x 25%).
+So if [[Walmart]] can retain 25% of its capital and reinvest that capital at a 10% return, we’d expect the value of the company to grow at a rate of around 2.5% per year (10% x 25%).
 Stockholders will likely see higher per-share returns than that because of dividends and buybacks, but the total value of the enterprise will likely compound at roughly that rate.
 And over time, the change in value of the stock price tends to mirror the change in value of the enterprise plus any value added from capital allocation decisions.

 Here is a table that summarizes the numbers I outlined above:

 [![WMT ROIC](https://sabercapitalmgt.com/wp-content/uploads/2016/06/WMT-ROIC.jpg)](https://sabercapitalmgt.com/calculating-the-return-on-incremental-capital-investments/wmt-roic/)

-Not surprisingly, Walmart’s stock price is only about 45% higher (not including dividends) than it was 10 years ago.
+Not surprisingly, [[Walmart]]’s stock price is only about 45% higher (not including dividends) than it was 10 years ago.
 So unless you are banking on an increase in P/E ratios, you’re unlikely to achieve a great result buying a business that can only invest a quarter of its earnings at a 10% return.

 _**Chipotle—A High Return on Capital Business**_